This Article is a tutorial on the Python Pygame framework (library).

 if self.rect.left > 0: ensure that the player isn’t able to move off screen.

 Two of the if statements are commented out because this is a side scroller game.
 We don’t need up and down movement here.
 We only included them to show you how it would be done.

 def draw(self, surface): surface.blit(self.image, self.rect)

-blit() takes two inputs, the first the surface to be drawn to and second, the object.
+blit() method takes two inputs, the first the surface to be drawn to and second, the object which we want to draw.
 Normally we would write

 surface.blit(self.surf, self.rect) since we’re drawing the rectangle to the surface we’ve defined.
 But since we’re using an image, we pass